Skip navigation

 • bloody or black and tarry stools

-Tolvaptan may cause other side effects.
+Tolvaptan (Samsca) may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

-If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at http://www.fda.gov/Safety/MedWatch] or by phone [1-800-332-1088].
+If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose

-In case of overdose, call your local poison control center at 1-800-222-1222.
-If the victim has collapsed or is not breathing, call local emergency services at 911.
+In case of overdose, call the poison control helpline at 1-800-222-1222.
+Information is also available online at https://www.poisonhelp.org/help.
+If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

-Symptoms of overdose may include:
+Symptoms of overdose may include the following:

 • excessive urination